Consistency and Interpretation of the LHC (Di-)Di-Jet Excesses: Interpretation

 However, $SU(3)_c$ triplet or sextuplet (symmetric $3\times 3$) scalars can couple to quarks of the same $SU(2)_L$ representation such that their couplings are unrelated to EW symmetry breaking and therefore also unrelated to quark Yukawa couplings.
 Searches for such di-quarks via di-jet and di-di-jet signatures were proposed in Refs.~\cite{Cakir:2005iw,Mohapatra:2007af,Chen:2008hh,Kilic:2008pm,Berger:2010fy,Bai:2011mr,Dobrescu:2018psr,Pascual-Dias:2020hxo}.

 The choice of quantum numbers for di-quarks is restricted to five possibilities

-if we restrict our selves to the cases which allow couplings symmetric in flavour space.
+if we restrict ourselves to the cases which allow couplings symmetric in flavour space.
 Note that anti-symmetric couplings would in general cause problems with $\Delta F=2$ processes.
 In this case we have the coupling to fermions

 where $u_R,\, d_R$ and $q_L$ are the SM right-handed $SU(2)_L$ singlet quarks and left-handed $SU(2)_L$ doublet quarks, respectively. $\epsilon$ is the totally anti-symmetric tensor in three dimensions which contracts the implicit color indices of the color triplets and we suppressed flavour indices.